Your Ultimate Guide to Exploring Panglao and Bohol, Philippines

 Lovely as they are, they even let me walk along the private beach back to Natura Vista shortening the walk back to almost nothing.
 Such kind people.
 It’s definitely somewhere I’d love to stay if I had a higher budget.

 Staying at Natura Vista really made my trip to Bohol special, and I highly recommend them.
-It’s also a fifteen-minute walk from the caves mentioned above; it’s a delight to have so many options within walking distance.
-They also offer on-site bike rental, a lovely restaurant (the omelettes were amazing), and they can book am on-site massage for you.
+It’s also a fifteen-minute walk from the caves mentioned above, it’s a delight to have so many options within walking distance.
+They also offer on-site bike rental and will organise tuc-tucs to take you to the busier beaches.
+They can book an on-site massage for you.
 (They’re cheaper than the Mithi ones).

 Don’t Miss Bohol Bee Farm